If you need convincing that digital transformation is real it suffices to take a look at the evolutions in the retail industry.

 Here is one conclusion from the report: “retail is one of the most rapidly changing verticals across the world and is often at the forefront of technological advancement to keep pace with the evolving needs of a 24/7 customer base”.
 We can add ‘hungry for innovative experiences’ to that customer base.
 How hungry exactly and which innovative experiences are appreciated most is being learned in innovation centers and real-world test and concept stores across the globe.

 They often occur in collaboration partnerships between IT service providers and retailers.
 It is said that the digital transformation economy almost by definition is one of partnerships.
 It is more than ever about collaboration with partners who test new technologies and experiences in retail.

-Obviously we can’t forget the crucial role of (big) data.
+Obviously we can’t forget the crucial role of big data.
 Data is the new oil in retail (too) and is key in many areas as depicted below in the image from an infographic by ADITI, uploaded by Harman Services.

 It also mentions the critical role of the cloud and gives some good examples of retailers and how they navigate(d) digital transformation.
 Obviously we see all pillars of the third platform (big data/analytics, social, mobile and cloud) playing a big role in retail as are new technologies added upon that layer such as the Internet of Things and artificial intelligence or cognitive if you like.
-You can check the full infographic, entitled ‘Digital transformation in retail’ below.

 Research, data and findings regarding the state of digital transformation in retail